kpirabaharan/E-Commerce-Store/README.md

 ## Key Features

-- **Product Selection:**
+### Product Selection

 - Browse and explore a diverse catalog of products across various categories.
 - Discover trending items and new arrivals with ease.

-- **Effortless Shopping:**
+### Effortless Shopping

 - Add products to your cart and proceed to a hassle-free checkout process.
 - Conveniently manage your orders and track their status.

-- **Secure Transactions:**
+### Secure Transactions

 - Rest assured that your payments are processed securely with our integrated payment system.

+### Theme Customization

+- Personalize your shopping experience by choosing from 12 different store themes, including an eye-friendly dark mode option.

+### Order Confirmation

+- Receive instant order confirmation emails, providing you with all the details of your purchase for your records.

+### Order Tracking

+- Easily monitor the status and location of your orders directly on the website, so you always know where your items are.

 ## Demo